njoy/TNSFD/LEAPR/usersManual.rst

 ----------------------------------------------------------------
 The "principal scatterer" may be hard to select for materials.
 For :math:`\mbox{H}_2\mbox{O}`, it's :math:`\mbox{H}`.
 For :math:`\mbox{ZrH}`, it would be :math:`H` for :code:`mat=7` and :math:`\mbox{Zr}` for :code:`mat=58`.
 For mixed moderators like :math:`\mbox{BeO}`, it is typically the lighter material.

-a. :code:`awr` - Neutron, principal scatterer weight ratio
+a. :code:`awr` - Atomic weight ratio between the neturon and the principal scatterer.

 b. :code:`spr` - Free atom cross section for preincipal scatterer (in units of barns).
 This value should be chosen by looking at the low-energy limit for MF=3/MT=2 (elastic scattering) on the neutron file to be used with the new evaluation.